richaagrawa/Sentimental-Analysis-on-Demonetization/README.md

    	run /home/richa/Desktop/details_token.pig

 6.To analyse the Sentiment for the tweet by using the words in the text.
 We will rate the word as per its meaning from +5 to -5 using the dictionary AFINN.
-The AFINN is a dictionary which consists of 2500 words which are rated from +5 to -5 depending on their meaning.load AFINN Dictionary into HDFS Storage by following command:
+The AFINN is a dictionary which consists of 2500 words which are rated from +5 to -5 depending on their meaning.
+## load AFINN Dictionary into HDFS Storage by following command:

 	hadoop fs -put /home/richa/Desktop/AFINN.txt /pig

 7.Load the dictionary into pig by using the below statement:

 	run /home/richa/Desktop/AFINN.pig

 8.filter the tweets as by running script.pig: